Community

 So, in 2021 we were successful in getting the Metro Council to allocate funds to contract with the National Network for Safe Communities (NNSC) to come to Louisville to lead in what we named, and the city is now calling, the “Truth & Transformation” process.
 The purpose of the process is to improve police-community relations, and to address racial inequities in our criminal justice system.

 CLOUT worked with Mayor Greenberg and Chief Villaroel for several weeks leading up to our Assembly to encourage them to make strong "acknowledgment of harm" statements at the Assembly.
-This is a step that was not taken by the previous mayoral administration, but we knew it would be a key to the Truth & Transformation initiative being a success.

 (To watch a video of their full statements, as published by the Courier Journal, click here).

-In May 2025, the US DOJ withdrew its Consent Decree for policing reforms.
+In May 2025, the US DOJ withdrew all civil rights-related Consent Decrees.
 Anticipating this result, CLOUT secured the following commitments from Mayor Greenberg at our Nehemiah Action in April 2025: 1) to implement the Consent Decree reforms, 2) to hire an independent monitor, and 3) to establish community oversight.